The Connection Between Gluten and Arthritis

-If you have Celiac disease or are sensitive to gluten, changing your diet may ease arthritis symptoms.
+If you have celiac disease or a gluten sensitivity, changing your diet may help ease arthritis symptoms.

 Joint pain and inflammation can be common symptoms for the estimated 3 million adults and children in the U.S. who have celiac disease (CD) and possibly for millions more who may be sensitive to gluten.
 But what if you have arthritis?
 Will a gluten-free diet help?
 Doctors are still debating this point, but some experts say it might.